Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/SuewsAdvanced.rst

 #.
 A warning appears that your vegetation fractions between the
    morphology dataset and land cover dataset are large.
 You can ignore this for now since the land cover dataset also will change.
 #.
-Repeat the same procedure for land cover using the Land Cover
+Repeat the same procedure for land cover as you did for buildings and vegetation but instead using the Land Cover
    Fraction (Point) plugin.
 #.
 Enter the meteorological file, Year etc. This should be the same as
    for the first run you made.